dogydev/COVID-Efficientnet-Pytorch/README.md

 Inspired by COVID-Next and the efficiency and mobility of Efficientnet, I are now open sourcing the upgraded Pytorch implementation of both called COVID-Efficientnet.

-COVID-Next features an architecture that builds upon Efficientnet architecture, an AutoML architecture for optimizing both accuracy and mobility.
+COVID-Efficientnet features an architecture that builds upon Efficientnet architecture, an AutoML architecture for optimizing both accuracy and mobility.

 ## Requirements